My researches are to simulate and understand how a Brownian particles is moving near a wall.

 What is a brownian motion?

-Much later, in 1901, Louis Bachelier worked on the mathematics of this movement and he was the first to put the first bricks to describe a random movement.
-This research was first applied to finance.
+Much later, in 1901, Louis Bachelier worked on a mathematical model of this motion and was the first to lay the first bricks for describing random motion.
+This research was first applied to finance, which also fluctuates randomly.

 Three years later, Albert Einstein highlighted a general law for an erratic particle in free space.
-He defined the diffusion coefficient which is a constant balance between the fluctuation of the particle due to thermal agitation and its dissipation in space.
+He defined the diffusion coefficient which is a constant balance between the fluctuation of the particle due to thermal agitation and its dissipation in space and he indicates in particular that measurements made on the movement make it possible to deduce their molecular size.

-Finally, in 1909, Jean Perrin used Albert Einstein’s diffusion model to calculate the Avogadro number – the quantity of element in a system containing as many elementary entities as there are atoms in 0.012 kg of carbon 12 .
-To do this, he coupled these results with other theories already acquired at that time.
+Finally, in 1909, Jean Perrin used Albert Einstein’s diffusion model to measure the Avogadro number – the quantity of element in a system containing as many elementary entities as there are atoms in 0.012 kg of carbon 12.
+Other scientists then went on to develop in more detail the equations of Brownian motion in the case of a free unconstrained particle.
+This model is now well known.

 What about now?